 Type Of Down

-If you are packing your jacket rather than wearing it, the weight of the down jacket becomes an important factor.
-The good news is there is a lightweight warm jacket for travel and all other occasions.
-The important thing is to select the correct down fill level in your ultralight down jacket.
+The down jacket’s weight becomes an essential factor if you are packing it rather than wearing it.
+The good news is there is a lightweight, warm jacket for travel and all other occasions.
+The important thing is to select the correct down-fill level in your ultralight down jacket.

 Color & How It Matches Your Wardrobe